Partnering & Technologies

 We are open to strategic partnerships that further innovation in the service of patients.

-Our lead epigenetic regulator, larsucosterol, has the potential to change the course of acute and chronic organ injury.
+Our lead epigenetic modulator, larsucosterol, has the potential to change the course of acute organ injury and chronic liver disease.

 Drug Delivery Technologies: Long-Acting Injectables

 While our current drug development focus is on our epigenetic regulation programs, DURECT welcomes inquiries, discussions, collaborations, and partnering opportunities to develop long-acting injectable products based on our proprietary technologies.

 Our biocompatible, bioerodible technologies employ varied and customizable sets of components, allowing the formulation to be fine-tuned to suit the active pharmaceutical ingredient (API), the physiological environment, the performance characteristics, and the delivery duration of the desired commercial product.

 DURECT’s long-acting injectable technologies (SABER® and CLOUD™ platforms) demonstrate the following advantages:

 - High drug loading – Drug loading as high as 30%, permitting smaller injection volumes

 - Controlled onset and release – Rapid onset and stable release of drug over days to months